samchon/tgrid.com/en/tutorial/projects/market.md

     export interface IController
     {
         /**
-         * Consumer 에서 제공해주는 provider
+         * A provider from consumer.
          */
         provider: object;

         /**
-         * Consumer 와의 연결이 종료될 때까지 대기함
+         * Join connection with the consumer.
          */
         join(): void;

         /**
-         * Consumer 와의 연결을 종료함
+         * Close connection with the consumer.
          */
         close(): void;
     }